cloudmesh/cloudmesh-robot/documentation/source/rasp-grove.md

   			buzzer = Buzzer()
  			buzzer.play(int(a))

 This class will allow you to fully utilize the functions of the buzzer.
+The buzz method allows you to manipulate both the tone and the duration it is played for.
+The tone specifies the frequency of the desired sound, and the analog connection allows the method to modulate the frequency of the current and create a tone with that frequency.
 Tone
 ----